 You might have to experiment a bit to find the ideal position suitable for both your babies.
 You can try a variety of pillows that might help.
 Here are a few positions you could try.

-- Have both the children in cradle position while the newborn’s legs rest on the toddler’s.
+- Have both the children in the cradle position while the newborn’s legs rest on the toddler’s.

 - Place both your children along your sides under your arms.
+This is also called the rugby or American football hold.
 Cradle their heads with your hands, and their bodies should be held right up next to your hips.
 You may place pillows along your sides and under your arms.

 2. Breastfeeding During Pregnancy And Tandem Nursing; La Leche League International